-Here is what I recommend, depending on your respective answers to the 4 questions posed above (you do not need to do all of the “optional” camps; 1 is enough and a couple are great to give you some experience, exposure and confidence leading up to the two “mandatory” camps):
+Here is what I recommend, depending on your respective answers to the 4 questions posed above (you do not need to do all of the “optional” camps; In each month 1 is enough and a couple are great to give you some experience, exposure and confidence leading up to the two “mandatory” camps):

 We can make these videos for you, or you can get the game video from us, at www.VideoForCoaches.com

 The process for registering for camps can be accessed with the links – some are already listed and more will be added at www.AcademicBasketballCamp.com (click on Academic Camps in the upper right) as soon as I get them.
-Academic Basketball players are automatically registered for the two mandatory camps included in their season: the July 3 Academic Basketball Camp and the July 5-7 All Academic Camp at Brandeis and the cost of these two camps is built into the season fee for ABC.
+Academic Basketball players are automatically registered for the two mandatory camps included in their season: the July 3 Academic Basketball Camp and the July 5-7 All Academic Camp at Babson and the cost of these two camps is built into the season fee for ABC.
 Non-ABC players receiving this email will need to register directly.
 I have linked the brochures at www.AcademicBasketballCamp.com – please click on the appropriate logo at the top.